Many software developers erroneously think that if they get a good review, they’ll get a raise or promotion.

 While sometimes this is the case, it’s usually not.

-More often than not, I hear programmers tell me about how they got the highest marks they could, yet a raise or promotion “just wasn’t in the budget.”
+More often than not, when advising those vying for a better position, I hear wannabe-highly-paid Software Engineers tell me about how they got the highest marks they could, yet a raise or promotion “just wasn’t in the budget.”

 Yes, it’s important to ace your review, but just acing your review alone won’t get you that big raise or promotion you are after.